 - Does the management team have sufficient resources and expertise to go through M&A?

 - Does the management team have time to simultaneously perform their duties and take an active part in the acquisition process?
-If no, which duties can be delegated?
+If not, which duties can be delegated?

 - Who will be responsible for the M&A?
+What are the employee roles in the transaction?
 What are the main challenges during M&A?

 Make sure to identify all the criteria for synergy and value-creation strategies.